Finger pain is pain in one or more fingers. Injuries and many medical conditions can cause finger pain.

 If finger pain is due to a medical condition, follow your provider's instructions for self-care.
 For example, if you have Raynaud phenomenon, take steps to protect your hands from the cold.

 When to Contact a Medical Professional

-- Your finger pain is caused by injury
+- Your finger pain is caused by severe injury

 - Your finger is deformed